irving-rs/tic_tac_toe/README.md

 Tic-tac-toe: The classical game played on a 3x3 grid.

 Programmed in Python 3.8.5, uses CLI.
+This is a very fun game that you can enjoy whenever you are Free and wanna have a game.
+XD

 ## Basics:
 - The player always starts the game doing the first move.